FarisAleemSU/LOL_ProPlayer_Analysis-DSA210_Term_Project/README.md

 This project was completed as part of the Data Science course (DSA210) in Spring 2025.
 All data used was publicly available and used for academic purposes only.
+The sample code for the API usage is uploaded seperately.
+It is purely for grading/showcase purposes and will not function as Riot Games refreshes their API key every 24 hours.